LizzyonGit/rates_r_us/README.md

 Minor issue, after sending first rating which is approved right away, the total at the top is 0 althought the average is updated.
 After updating page it is fixed.
+Deleting a review affects both right away, so I should implement something like that with url?

 Editing reviews
 I found that my form fields had the same id to all 3 of my form fields, and this hinders the edit functionality because the user should be able to update all three fields, so I should be able access the fields separately.
 Also, it is not good html.
 So I needed to fix this.
 I thought i was because of crispy, but it was just in the template.